Q Society of Australia

-The Q Society of Australia Inc. was a far-right, anti-Islam and homophobic organisation that opposed Muslim immigration and the presence of Muslims in Australian society.
+The Q Society of Australia Inc. was an anti-Islam organisation that opposed Muslim immigration and the presence of Muslims in Australian society.
 Q Society described itself as "Australia's leading Islam-critical organisation" and stated that its purpose was to fight against the "Islamisation of Australia".
 The Q Society was so named because it was founded at a meeting in the Melbourne suburb of Kew in 2010.

 The president of the Q Society was Debbie Robinson, who was also president of Australian Liberty Alliance and an unsuccessful Senate candidate for the party for Western Australia at the 2019 Australian federal election.
-She has been described as Australia's most established and high profile member of the counter-jihad movement.
+She has been described as Australia's most established and high-profile member of the counter-jihad movement.

 On 13 February 2020, the Q Society stated that it would deregister itself due to a considerable lack of financial support, being unable to cover basic administration costs, effective from 30 June 2020.